 You can perform these tasks using the 'native' facilities of the Navigator Toolbar.

 Click on a Package in the Browser window, then use one of these options to open the Package in the Specification Manager.

-Ribbon Design > Model > Specify
+Ribbon Design > Package > Specification View

-Context Menu Right-click on Package Open Package in Specification Manager
+Context Menu Right-click on Package Specification Manager

 Keyboard Shortcuts Ctrl+0